 I have to confess that my immediate reaction was confusion.
 Was this inappropriate?
 I wasn’t sure.
 My daughter certainly had no ill intentions and the book was written for children.
 I have at least one friend who grew up with the book and remembers the pictures fondly.
 But a picture viewed without context?

 I couldn’t ignore my discomfort, so I beckoned my daughter over to explain to her that while she had done nothing wrong, nudity is a sensitive subject, and to avoid offending others, it would be best to never share such content with another child, even if it were perfectly innocent and light-hearted.

 By this time, my daughter was in tears but I still couldn’t convince her that it was best for us to contact her classmate’s mother to let her know what had happened.
-However, after we sent some test pictures to my husband, which I deleted from my phone, while they remained on his, she realised there was no other alternative.
+We sent some test pictures to my husband; I deleted my copies from my phone, while they remained on his, and she realised there was no other alternative.
 I texted a friend for the contact and was relieved to hear that the mother concerned was “really nice.”
 Indeed she was.
 She thanked me, deleted the photo, and we traded views about the potential dangers of unsupervised technology use.

 My daughter and her friend are still chatting daily, so this ended well.

 I’m glad my daughter learned her first valuable social media lesson through this incident.
 One should always stop to think before sending out or posting content and learn to practise good judgement (according to one’s values) and restraint, because retraction is not always an option.
 But as we know, adults struggle with this daily too.